LeonHartley/Coerce-rs/coerce/README.md

 extremely simple yet powerful actor-based distributed system development.
 With minimal code, you can build a highly scalable, fault-tolerant modern actor-driven application.

 ## Features

+### Actors
-- Actors
+- Type-safe actors
 - Supervision / child spawning
-  - Location-transparent ActorRef types (ActorRef may comprise of a LocalActorRef or a RemoteActorRef)
+- Location-transparent `ActorRef<A>` types (ActorRef may comprise of a `LocalActorRef<A>` or a `RemoteActorRef<A>`)
+- Metrics available out of the box

-- Remoting
+## Remoting
 - Communicate with an actor from anywhere in the cluster
 - Actors can be deployed locally or to other remote nodes
 - Protobuf network protocol
 - Actor-driven networking layer

-### Distributed sharding
+### Distributed Sharding

 - Actor IDs can resolve to specific shards, which can be spread across a cluster of Coerce nodes
 - Automatic load balancing, shards will be fairly allocated across the cluster